DarkblowPB/darkblowV42_Website/readme.md

 	3. Copy this project to "htdocs" folder (every local web server have different folder name).
 	4. Done.

-And how to configure database settings? follow this step clearly:
+And how to configure this website? follow this step clearly:

-	1. Expand application folder.
-	2. Expand config folder.
-	3. Open database.php .
-	4. Scroll down to line 88.
-(DO NOT CHANGE ANY LINE ON THIS FILE.
-JUST LINE 88)
+	1. Open "darkblow_config.json".
-	5. Setup your credentials server.
+	2. Setup your credentials server.
-	6. Done.

-And how to configure website language? follow this step more clearly:

-  	1. Expand application folder.
-  	2. Expand config folder.
-  	3. Open config.php .
-  	4. Scroll down to line 84.
-(Available Language: 'english' & 'indonesian')
-  	5. Done.

-Configure Google Registration:

-	1. Expand application folder.
-	2. Expand controller folder.
-	3. Open Register.php
-	4. Scroll down to line 160 (Client ID) -> Set Your Client ID.
-	5. Scroll down to line 163 (Client Secret) -> Set Your Client Secret.
-	6. Done.
+	3. Done.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.